davidpolverari/dcfldd/README.md

 sudo make install
 ```

+## Usage
+TBD.

 ## Contributing

 dcfldd needs your help. **If you are a programmer** and if you want to help a
 nice project, this is your opportunity.

 If you are interested to help dcfldd, read the project [contributing guidelines](CONTRIBUTING.md).

+## License

+Licensed under the terms of the GNU General Public License version 2 or later.
+For more information, refer to the [acompanying license information](COPYING).